Trademark Engine Logo

 Nike’s “Just Do It” is a perfect example of a trademark.
 You immediately associate those three words with the brand.
 However, this association between a brand and an identifying phrase can create risks.
 Other companies may attempt to capitalize on it by using the phrase to draw people toward their businesses.
 Thankfully, trademarks prevent that from happening.

 Trademarks only apply to identifiers.
 As a result, you can’t trademark a generic word or phrase.
-For example, a store that sells videogames cannot trademark the term “videogame.”
-However, they can trademark the store’s name or any phrases or logos they create that people identify with the store (unless they lack creativity and name their store “The Videogame Store”).
+For example, a store that sells video games cannot trademark the term “video game.”
+However, they can trademark the store’s name or any phrases or logos they create that people identify with the store.

 You can register your trademark with the USPTO.
-Once registered, you’ll receive documentation that instantly proves that only your business can use the trademark, making legal disputes much smoother and less costly.
+Once registered, you’ll receive documentation that helps support your exclusive claim to use the trademark in connection with the covered goods or services, making legal disputes smoother in many cases.

 The term copyright applies to a collection of rights that you receive if you create an original piece of work.
 These rights demonstrate that you are the owner of the work and state what you can do with that work.
 The following rights apply to a copyrighted piece: